domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Between a high, solid wall and an egg that breaks against it, I will always stand on the side of the egg. --Haruki Murakami, Japanese Writer

-I would prefer not to. --Bartleby, the Scrivener
+I would prefer not to.
+(I'd prefer no to.) --Bartleby, the Scrivener

 You've gotta just keep on pushing.
 Push the sky away. --Nick Cave, Australian Singer-songwriter

+Smoke 'em if you got 'em.
+(Smoke it while you've got it.) --Origin Unknown